thefirstcircle/factorynull/_posts/2022-02-05-logging-radio-traffic-with-assemblyAI.md

 !["PE - Ham Radio MTA_1504" by Metro Transportation Library and Archive is licensed under CC BY-NC-SA 2.0"]({{site.url}}/docs/assets/img/3552011876_0fc17ba3c3.jpeg)
 *image source: Metro Transportation Library and Archive - Licensed under CC BY-NC-SA 2.0*

-I went with Assembly AI and put $10 in my account, non-refilling.
+I went with AssemblyAI and put $10 in my account, non-refilling.
 I am inexperienced with using APIs but the AssemblyAI documentation was concise and provided some easy-to-use examples.

 I adapted their quickstart guide and made a python script to: